nashcalc/prototype/README.md

   **Ben:**

-    Numpy manipulation methods do not work for arrays of dimensions 2+/2+ as they become too nested (find a universal way to round and get absolute values)
+    Make solvenasheq output human readable from existing arrays -- first convert arrays to lists and then use logic to copy site

     Get example data from the forms and leave commented above the function for testing

-    Make solvenasheq output human readable from existing arrays

     Eliminate axios api calls anytime that form values are not complete and numbers/floats and move error handling from axios to when call condition is met/unmet